Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

 ## Limitations & Next Steps

-The model is not reliable for an error tolerance less than 812$, so, other features can be added like historical sales and economic indicators, also the data samples number is not very high and providing more samples could improve the model performance.
+The model is not reliable for an error tolerance less than 812$, so, other features can be added like historical sales time steps and economic indicators, also the data samples number is not very high and providing more samples could improve the model performance.